MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands: EXPERIMENTS

 Our simulation was able to evaluate the object fall-off time for a large amount of generated grasps.
 The successful grasps of one gripper can represent successful grasps in others and increase the overall amount of successful grasps in the dataset.
 To test this hypothesis, we implemented the grasp transfer of successful grasps from one gripper to others and evaluated the transferred grasps using Isaac Sim.

 We utilize the alignment between grippers as described in Sec.~\ref{sec:method-objects-and-grippers} to transfer grasps.
 We first transform a source gripper pose to its aligned pose, and then transform the aligned pose to the target gripper.
 Fig.~\ref{fig:transfer} illustrates an example for grasp transfer.
-To execute the new grasp, the target gripper is fully opened first and then closed using the position controller described in Sec.~\ref{sec:controller}.
-The controller performs a closing motion.
+To execute the new grasp, the target gripper is controlled using the position controller described in Sec.~\ref{sec:controller}.
 The joint values at the moment of contact between the gripper and object are recorded, and the object fall-off time is simulated.

 Table~\ref{tab:confusion} shows the confusion matrix of grasp transfer in our experiment.
 To limit the runtime, we sampled 500 successful grasps per object-gripper pair, where a successful grasp is a grasp with an object fall-off time greater than three seconds.
-The table shows that many successful grasps of one gripper can be transferred to other grippers.
+Many successful grasps of one gripper were successful grasps in other grippers when transferred.
 For example, for the Franka Panda gripper, 561K transferred grasps were evaluated as successful by the simulation.
-For the H5 Hand, where the original grasps generated from GraspIt! are poor, we were able to generate 598K new successful grasps through grasp transfer compared to the 24K original successful grasps.
+For the H5 Hand, where the original grasps generated from GraspIt! are poor, we were able to generate 598K new successful grasps from other grippers compared to the 24K original successful grasps.
+The table also shows that some grasps from similar grippers were not successful.
+Gripper reach and morphology are not taken into account when transferring grasps, thus some grasps may be bad when tested in grippers with different finger shape and size.